ulfschneider/ulf.website/content/pages/about.md

   <dt>2014 – 2023 Diebold Nixdorf</dt>
   <dd>Eight years employed as a software developer and agile coach at Diebold Nixdorf, heading the Professional Services Processes & Quality team when leaving the company.</dd>
   <dt>2023 – today Weidmüller Interface</dt>
-  <dd>Since February 2023 I am the architect and lead developer of the new <a href="https://configurator.weidmueller.com">Online Weidmüller Configurator</a>.</dd>
+  <dd>Since February 2023 I am the software architect of the new <a href="https://configurator.weidmueller.com">Online Weidmüller Configurator</a>.</dd>
 </dl>

 ## Connect with me